 By The Gulf Intelligence

-The Energy Institute is the largest Royal Charter international professional membership organization and learned society concerned solely with energy, with Her Majesty the Queen as its Patron.
+The Energy Institute, the host of IP Week, is the largest Royal Charter international professional membership organization and learned society concerned solely with energy, with Her Majesty the Queen as its Patron.
 IP Week is recognized as one of the major international oil and gas events, where senior leaders, policy makers, and academics gather to share, learn and shape the future direction of the industry.
-IP Week has a global appeal, attracting delegates from over 50 countries and it is one of the major events in the Energy Institute's annual program.
+IP Week has a global appeal, attracting delegates from over 50 countries and it is one of the major events in the oil and gas industry’s calendar.

 Director - Gulf Intelligence